cchristensen-sz/IdentityProofing/README.md

 ## Before Using the System

-Before you begin using IDProofing, please ensure your use case is supported by confirming support below:
+Before you begin using IDProofing, please ensure your use case is supported by confirming below:

 ### Mobile Support